AequilibraE/aequilibrae/docs/source/development/softwaredevelopment.rst

 AequilibraE testing is done with three tools:

 * `Flake8 <https://pypi.org/project/flake8/>`_, a tool to check Python code style
-* `pytest <http://pytest.org/latest/>`_, a Python testing tool
-* `coveralls <https://github.com/coagulant/coveralls-python>`_, a tool for measuring test code coverage

-To run the tests locally, you will need to figure out what to do...

-These same tests are run by Travis with each push to the repository.
+* `Black <https://black.readthedocs.io/en/stable/index.html/>`_, The uncompromising code formatter

+Testing is done for Windows, MacOs and Ubuntu Linux on all supported Python versions, and we use GitHub Actions to run these tests.
 These tests need to pass in order to somebody manually review the code before merging it into master (or returning for corrections).

 In some cases, test targets need to be updated to match the new results produced by the code since these